Natalia Lipkovskaya: Career

 Lipkovskaya began gymnastics training in 1983.
 She trained at the Dynamo Krasnoyarsk club, coached by Olga Buyanova.
 She was second in the national championship in 1993 and 1995.

 Lipkovskaya made her first international appearance at the 1995 tournament in Corbeil-Essonnes, ranking 7th.
 At the 1995 World championship in Vienna, she was included on the 1995 Russian team.
 Although Lipkovskaya won a team gold medal, she did not yet win an individual medal as opposed to her more experienced and recognized teammates Amina Zaripova and Yanina Batyrchina.

 In 1996, Lipkovskaya won an international tournament in Portugal and a bronze in one event at the European championship, but missed the 1996 Summer Olympics in favor of her higher-ranking teammates.
 The Russian national team head coach, Irina Viner, opted to send then-Russian number one and number two Batyrchina and Zaripova to the Olympic competition in Atlanta.

 In 1997, following the injury of Amina Zaripova, Lipkovskaya led the Russian national team at the 1997 World championship in Berlin, scoring two gold (hoop and team), three silver (All-around, rope, ribbon) and one bronze (in clubs).
 She was ranked second in the All-around finals behind Ukrainian Olena Vitrychenko.
 Lipkovskaya then became the 1997 Grand Prix Final champion in Deventer, Netherlands and in the event finals, she won gold in (rope, hoop); silvers in (clubs, ribbon).

-Early in 1998, she began her first in a series of treatments for a recurring back injury—an injury many believe was caused by the increasing pressure on gymnasts to display more back flexibility.
+Early in 1998, she began her first in a series of treatments for a recurring back injury.
 After several hospital stays and a short-lived return to the gym, she decided to end her career.